-Baby rats are typically weaned at some point between 4 to 5 weeks of age.
-Usually the longer they spend with their mother and siblings they better socially adjusted they will be, and the better they will bond with you and your family.
-For this reason we do not adopt out babies younger than 5 weeks and for many litters, we prefer to wait until closer to 6 weeks.
+Baby rats are typically weaned at some point between 4 to 5 1/2 weeks of age.
+Usually the longer they spend with their mother and siblings the better socially adjusted they will be, and the better they will bond with you and your family.
+For this reason we do not adopt out babies younger than 5 weeks and for some litters, we prefer to wait until 6 weeks.

 The Adoption Process

-Most of our litters are reserved before they are born, or are snapped up soon afterwards, so if you are even remotely considering SITH or JOY babies, now is the time to get on our waiting list.
-To do this please email us and include the answers to the questions found on our Adoption Application Form.
-Applications filled out in entirely one word answers or with questions left blank, will not be considered.
-We are very low tech here, so you will need to copy and paste it into the body of an email message and type in your answers, or paste it into a word processor program, type in your answers, save the file (in doc, docx, txt, or rtf format) and attach it to an email message.
-Please do not save the file in pdf format, as we may need to edit and add to it, following discussions with you.
-Neatness and spelling do not count, but if you don't have time to fill out this form, hopefully in as much detail as possible, then you clearly don't have the time required to become the devoted slave of a highly demanding evil SITH or JOY ratty!
+For many years now, we have never managed to produce enough babies to meet the demand, so we have become very selective as to the homes they go to.
+Many of our litters have been completely reserved before they were born, or were snapped up soon afterwards, so only the very best applications will be considered.
+Applications filled out in entirely one word answers or with questions left blank, WILL NOT be considered.
+We also decided early on NOT to ship rats, and asked that people not submit an application unless transportation could be arranged by car or local transit.
+We are very low tech here, so we prefer that you copy and paste our application into the body of an email message and type in your answers.
+You could also copy and paste it into a word processor program, type in your answers, save the file (in doc, docx, txt, or rtf format) and attach it to an email message.
+We ask that people please NOT save the file in pdf format, as we may need to edit and add to it, following our discussions with you.
+Neatness and spelling don't count, but if you don't have the time to fill out the form, hopefully in as much detail as possible, then you clearly don't have the time required to become the devoted slave of a highly demanding evil SITH or JOY ratty!
 All reputable breeders and rescuers use a similar adoption process, and some ask even nosier questions than we do.
 If you come across someone who does not carefully screen their adopters, I would be very suspicious as to the quality of the animals you will be getting.

 Each approved adoption includes an adoption contract signed by all parties, a registered pedigree, and a sample of the formula 2018 Harlan Teklad lab blocks that our babies are weaned onto.
-Some recently negotiated adoption fees were $30.00 per rat, or $50.00 for 2, or $70.00 for 3, but as noted above, prices may vary, and be subject to change at any time.
-You may pay the adoption fee with cash, money order, PayPal or online banking transfer.
+Most recently negotiated adoption fees have been around $35.00 per rat, but as noted above, prices may vary, and be subject to change at any time.
+We accept payment by cash, money order, PayPal or online banking transfer.
 Unfortunately, we are no longer able to accept checks, unless the check is received in time to clear, prior to picking up your ratty.
 If you expect us to hold the ratties beyond the age of 6 weeks, full non refundable payment is due at that time.
 Additional boarding costs may be discussed, depending on the length of time we are asked to hold them.
-Delivery can be arranged anywhere in the Greater Vancouver BC area.
+Delivery can be arranged anywhere in the Greater Vancouver BC area, although additional charges may apply.
 For most litters, delivery to the Seattle area and points in between, or beyond, can also be arranged, as we frequently trade babies with the other ratteries in RatsPacNW and whenever possible, we try to time our litters to be ready for pick up at RatsPacNW Shows, including those in Portland OR, Boise ID, and all other areas.
-We very much prefer not to ship our babies, and have only done it a few times... but we are at least open to discussing shipments on short direct flights, in temperate weather only, to areas where there are no other pedigreed rats available, provided it's to someone we know, or to an area where we know someone who can do a home visit for us.
-Please see our Shipping Terms and Policies for details.

-Not willing to wait a few weeks or months for your ratties?
+Not willing to wait for babies from a reputable rattery or rescue?

 Current and Future Litters